MHawksworth/scaladbtest/README.markdown

 ### Record Insertion Order

-DBUnit had a strange limitation where it inserted all the records for a given table, regardless of the order you wrote them in.
-This caused a lot of headaches because foreign key constraints would be violated very easily, causing you to turn them off altogether.
+DBUnit had a strange limitation where it inserted all the records grouped by the table they belonged to, regardless of the order you wrote them in.
+This caused a lot of headaches because foreign key constraints would get violated very easily, forcing you to turn them off altogether.

-Scaladbtest does not have this problem - it remembers the exact order you wrote your records in and processes them in that same order!
+Scaladbtest does not have this problem - it remembers the exact order you wrote your records in and processes them exactly in that same order!
 Intuitive, eh?
 (Yes, I'm from Canada).

 Combining default values and the ability to specify column definitions multiple times, you can create a very easy to maintain test data file: